Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Half Moon Bay City Council to Consider Appointment of New City Manager

-Half Moon Bay – The Half Moon Bay City Council will be considering appointment of Robert Nisbet as the new City Manager at its regular meeting on Tuesday, October 2, 2018.
-Mr. Nisbet currently works as an Assistant General Manager for the East Bay Regional Park District, the largest regional parks district in the country.
-Previously, he directed the General Services Department for the County of Santa Barbara and served as Public Works Director for the City of Carpinteria.
+Half Moon Bay – The Half Moon Bay City Council appointed Mr. Robert Nisbet as the new City Manager at its regular meeting on Tuesday, October 2, 2018.
+Mr. Nisbet previously worked as an Assistant General Manager for the East Bay Regional Park District, the largest regional parks district in the country.
+Prior to that, he directed the General Services Department for the County of Santa Barbara and served as Public Works Director for the City of Carpinteria.

 Mayor Deborah Penrose noted that, “The City conducted an extensive recruitment effort and interviewed a number of well-qualified applicants.
 Mr. Nisbet provides a broad range of experience working for city and county government on the California coast, as well as a regional parks district that manages parklands and trails for Bay Area residents.
 He is ideally equipped to lead the organization and serve the needs of our diverse community.”